Raj-ya664/Cosmetic-e-comm/README.md

 Modify the quantity or remove items from the cart.
 Simulate the checkout process by clicking the checkout button.
 Future Enhancements

-Integrating a backend to handle user authentication and order processing.
-Implementing a search feature to allow users to find products easily.
-Adding a payment gateway for real-world transactions.
-Enhancing product detail pages with descriptions, reviews, and ratings.
-License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT Licensel.